asrepo2019/ashirbanisaha/_pages/about.md

 My research, learning, and teaching focus on Artificial Intelligence (AI) for Healthcare with an emphasis on advanced analytics related to Breast Cancer.
 While leading my own research projects, I collaborate with my colleagues and fellow researchers in a variety of topics that relate to advances in healthcare research propelled by AI.

-Summary of my training so far:
+Education, Training, and Experience:
 ======
-I am trained in Electronics and Telecommunication Engineering (B. E., 2006) from the Indian Institute of Engineering, Science, and Technology, (IIEST), Shibpore, India.
-I worked for almost 2.5 years as a SAP consultant in PWC, India.
+I am trained in Electronics and Telecommunication Engineering (B. E., 2006) from the Indian Institute of Engineering, Science, and Technology, (IIEST), Shibpore, India.<br>
+I worked for almost 2.5 years as a SAP consultant in PricewaterhouseCoopers, India.
-I did my graduate studies (M.A.Sc, 2010 and Ph.D., 2015) in the Department of Electrical and Computer Engineering, University of Windsor, Canada.
-Following several postdoctoral trainings at the University of Windsor (2015), Duke University (2015 - 2018), and Unity Health Toronto (2018-2021), I joined McMaster Oncology in 2021.
+I did my graduate studies (M.A.Sc, 2010 and Ph.D., 2015) in the Department of Electrical and Computer Engineering, University of Windsor, Canada with a focus in image processing and computer vision.
-It was during my postdoctoral training at Duke, I started to learn to work with medical data.
+I underwent three subsequent postdoctoral trainings:
+* At the University of Windsor, Canada under Dr. Q.M.Jonathan Wu (2015) in computer vision and image processing.
+* At Duke University, USA under Dr. Maciej A. Mazurowski in medical imaging applications (2015 - 2018).
+* At Unity Health Toronto (2018-2021) under Dr Michael Cusimano and Dr. Alireza Sadeghian in neuroimaging and in more general health data analytics (2018 - 2021).
 I continue to learn in my current position from all the resources that I find relevant to my professional interests.